Woke AF is a zero-calorie, zero-sugar, energy-boosting pre-workout formula that powers you through the most demanding training sessions.

 Dendrobium

-Dendrobium is a herb touted as a replacement for DMAA and used to boost physical performance.
+Dendrobium is an herb marketed as a DMAA replacement and used to enhance physical performance.

-It has been used increasingly since the ban of ephedrine and DMAA due to its similarities with geranium, a plant famously known for its extract used in the production of 1,3-dimethylamylamine.
+Its usage has surged following the ban of ephedrine and DMAA due to similarities with geranium, a plant renowned for its extract used in 1,3-dimethylamylamine production.

 Recommended Dose: 200-300mg per day